 Allergies

-There is a risk of allergy if you feed peanut butter to your guinea pig.
+There’s a risk of allergic reaction if you feed peanut butter to your guinea pig.
+Even foods labeled “safe for guinea pigs” can trigger reactions in individual animals.

-That is why you need to observe your pet after you give him something new to eat.
+That’s why you need to observe your pet after giving anything new.

 High in Fat

-Peanut butter is made from peanuts and peanuts are just not suited for them because of the high amounts of fats.
+Peanut butter is made from peanuts, and peanuts aren’t suited for guinea pigs because of the high fat content.
+These fats can cause guinea pigs to develop certain diseases.

-The high amount of salt and sugar is also not suited for them.
+The high salt and sugar isn’t suited for them either.

 Obesity

-For guinea pigs, this increases their chances of gaining weight – both in the short realm of time and also in the long period.
+For guinea pigs, this increases their chances of gaining weight in both the short and long term.

-The high-fat content will also likely deposit around organs, block blood vessels, and generally make your guinea pig more lethargic and fatigued.
+The high-fat content will likely deposit around organs, block blood vessels, and make your guinea pig more lethargic and fatigued.

 Digestive Issues

-While fiber should always be high in a guinea pigs’ diet, it should come through hay and other vegetables.
+While fiber should always be high in a guinea pig’s diet, it should come through hay and vegetables.
+Peanut butter only provides one type of fiber, creating an imbalance that leads to loose stools, gas, and stomach pain.

 Urinary Issues